jsenv/core/docs/testing/testing.md

 ### defaultAllocatedMsPerExecution

+> This option controls how much time is allocated by default for an execution to complete.

+If the execution does not completes in time the platform (browser or node.js) is killed and the execution is considered as `timedout` which is considered as a failed execution.<br />
+A timeout will not prevent other executions, the execution is considered as timedout and remaining executions are still launched.

-If you don't pass this option, the default value will be:
+If you don't pass this option, the default value will be 30 seconds:

 ```js
 30000
 ```

-The default value above means 20s. <br />
-This option controls how much time is allocated by default for an execution to complete.If the execution does not completes in time the platform (browser or node.js) is killed and the execution is considered as `timedout` which is considered as a failed execution.<br />
-A timeout will not prevent other executions, the execution is considered as timedout and remaining executions are still launched.

 ### maxParallelExecution

+> Maximum amount of execution in parallel at the same time.

+To ensure one execution at a time you can pass `1`.

 If you don't pass this option, the default value will be: